toptensoftware/JsonKit/readme.md

 Note that in this example we're formatting the point to a string literal containing both the X and Y components of the Point.
-The reader and writer objects passed to the callbacks however have methods for reading and writing any arbitrary json format - I just happened to use a single string literal for this example.
+The reader and writer objects passed to the callbacks however have methods for reading and writing any arbitrary json format - this example just happens to use a string literal.

 ## Custom factories